-Memorial's behavioral health units are designed to provide a safe and secure environment for people with primary psychiatric disorders.
+Memorial's behavioral health units are a safe, secure environment for people with primary psychiatric disorders.

-At admission, patients receive a thorough assessment, followed by the creation of a treatment plan that takes into account the individual needs of each patient.
-The patient will be involved in the formulation of the treatment plan.
-Family members are encouraged to participate to the extent the patient wishes them to be involved.
+At admission, patients receive a thorough assessment.
+Then together we create a treatment plan that meets the patient’s individual needs.
+Family members are encouraged to participate as much as the patient wishes them to be involved.

 The treatment team consists of psychiatrist, nursing staff, psychotherapists, activity therapists and a nutritionist.
-Other medical specialists may be consulted as needed, and chaplaincy services are available.
-Concurrent substance abuse issues will be evaluated by a certified substance abuse specialist.
+Other medical specialists may be consulted as needed, and a chaplains are available.
+A certified substance abuse specialist may be involved if there is a need for such services.

 All care in behavioral health units must meet guidelines set forth by regulatory agencies.
 These guidelines will be explained at admission.
-It is important for families to understand that the patient's right to privacy is highly protected.
-The patient (or designated decision maker) must specifically indicate, in writing, that information about his/her treatment may be shared with others and also state who it is to be shared with.
+Families must understand the patient's right to privacy is highly protected.
+The patient (or designated decision maker) must state, in writing, that information about his/her treatment may be shared with others and also state who it is to be shared with.

 For further information, please call 217-788-3405.